threefoldfoundation/books/content/freeflow/skills/extra/videoconference.md

 </div>

+>TODO: pictures are too small, need to make new ones, also revisit text & flow

 This does not lead to create the best experience and over all, it is very wasteful with a number of (scarce) resources.

 The solution to this problem is to have a video conference solution that works peer to peer.